“It’s just a part of getting older.”

 Understanding the biology behind aging

-We don’t yet know if telomere length is determined inside our genetic blueprint, or is a function of age, or lifestyle and environment, but research shows that all of these factors may have an impact.
-The leading hypothesis describes damaged telomeres with an inability to repair themselves, combined with oxidative stress (burdens placed on the cells by toxins and other agents) and inflammation, can make our cells simply fizzle out.
+Research is ongoing around the hypothesis that damaged telomeres with an inability to repair themselves, combined with oxidative stress (burdens placed on the cells by toxins and other agents) and inflammation, can make our cells simply fizzle out.

 When we are young, our long telomeres help enrich and protect our systems.
 For example, our heart and blood vessels are resilient, our immune cells fight off infection, our bones mineralize and stay strong, our hair follicles produce healthy hair, and our skin is elastic and supple.
 But as we age, our telomeres change form, and so does our body.

 Biological aging can also be influenced by other things, including environmental and molecular free radicals – entities that are highly reactive and can cause damage inside of cells; maladaptive biochemical reactions; spontaneous errors in genetic coding; and nutritional issues.
 Some of these things are within our control, others are not.

 Healthy Aging – Is Slowing Down the Aging Process Possible?